rea1shane/lego-docker-helper/README.md

 - Use `crond` as daemon.
 - Provide some useful functions ([demo](https://github.com/rea1shane/lego-docker-helper/tree/main/demo)):
-  - `docker_copy_by_label`: Copy certs to containers with specified Docker label.
+  - `docker_copy_by_label`: Copy certificates to containers with specified Docker label.
   - `docker_exec_by_label`: Execute command in containers with specified Docker label.
   - `docker_restart_by_label`: Restart containers with specified Docker label.

 ## Usage

-First, adding labels to containers where certs need to be deployed, like [this](https://github.com/rea1shane/lego-docker-helper/blob/main/demo/docker-compose.yaml#L14).
+First, adding labels to containers where certificates need to be deployed, like [this](https://github.com/rea1shane/lego-docker-helper/blob/main/demo/docker-compose.yaml#L14).
 Then down and up containers to make labels take effect.

 Second, make your own hook script, like [this](https://github.com/rea1shane/lego-docker-helper/blob/main/hook.sh.example).